Disappearance of Daniel Yuen: Disappearance

-On the morning of February 8, 2004, Yuen left the CEDU campus around 10:45 a.m., stating he was going to purchase cigarettes.
-He did not take any personal belongings or identification with him and failed to return.
-The school notified his parents, who promptly traveled to California to assist in the search.
+On the morning of February 8, 2004, Yuen left the CEDU campus around 10:45 am, stating he was going to purchase cigarettes.
+He did not take any personal belongings or identification with him and failed to return according to Bob Lowery who works for the National Center for Missing and Exploited Children.
+The school notified his parents, who traveled to California to assist in the search.

 Investigation

 Initial investigations classified Yuen as a runaway.
-A private investigator named Keith Raymond who used work for CEDU was hired by the family reported possible sightings in San Diego's Hilltop Community Park, where scent-tracking dogs indicated his presence.
+A private investigator named Keith Raymond who used to work for CEDU was hired by the family and reported possible sightings in San Diego's Hilltop Community Park, where scent-tracking dogs indicated Yuen's presence.
 However, searches yielded no conclusive evidence.
 In December 2018, the investigator received an anonymous call suggesting Yuen was alive and residing in the area but did not wish to be found.
 Witnesses reported seeing a man resembling Yuen accompanied by a woman and child, but these leads were unconfirmed.

 CEDU School closure

 The CEDU School faced numerous allegations of abuse and mismanagement, leading to lawsuits from families, including the Yuens.
 In 2005, the institution filed for bankruptcy and closed all its campuses.